nodatime/nodatime/CONTRIBUTING.md

 ## Basic Requirements

 If you want to contribute to the codebase, you're going to need a text editor or IDE.
-We recommend [Visual Studio Community 2017](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) (Windows) or [Visual Studio Code](https://code.visualstudio.com/) (Windows/Linux/macOS).
+We recommend [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) (Windows) or [Visual Studio Code](https://code.visualstudio.com/) (Windows/Linux/macOS).

+[Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) and [JetBrains Rider](https://www.jetbrains.com/rider/) should be fine as well, but we haven't tried developing Noda Time using them.

-You're also going to need .NET Core SDK installed - you can download it from [here.](https://www.microsoft.com/net/download/) (For Noda Time 3.0, we're using C# 8, which as of 2018-12-31 means using a preview of .NET Core.)
+You're also going to need .NET Core SDK installed - you can download it from [here](https://dotnet.microsoft.com/download).

 Please make sure you have a [git client](https://git-scm.com/) installed.
-If you don't already have a GitHub account, [please create one.](https://github.com/signup/free)
+If you don't already have a GitHub account, [please create one](https://github.com/join).

 After you're all set, you can [fork the project](https://help.github.com/articles/fork-a-repo).
 Then you'll be able to clone your fork, so you can edit the files locally on your machine: